16mm CinemaStore

 Books

-The 1994 ETAC Guide to educational film is the best and most comprehensive we’ve seen, with over film 12,000 titles, with a one or two sentence description of each.
+The 1994 ETAC Guide to educational film is the best and most comprehensive we’ve seen, with over film 12,000 film and video titles made from approximately 1950 to 1994, with a one or two sentence description of each.
+Titles are also categorized into numerous subject areas and sub-classifications.
 Out-of-print (and never to be reprinted) masterpiece: 627 pages, paperback, $25.

 Craft Films: an Index of International Films on Crafts.
 Printed in 1979, contains descriptions, dates, running times, and directors of over 900 art and craft films.
 Invaluable resource.
 156 pages, hardbound, $30